Platform

 Vibration Report

 Vibration Report here.
-Vibration stress tests have been performed by the SIQ, which is an independent third-party testing laboratory.
-As per the EN 60068-2-6:2008 standard, they have performed sinus vibration test from 5 Hz to 200 Hz at 1 octave per minute, with acceleration amplitude of 50 m/s^2, for all 3 axes separately (X, Y, Z).
+According to EN 60068-2-6:2008, the devices underwent sinusoidal vibration testing from 5 Hz to 200 Hz at 1 octave per minute, with an acceleration amplitude of 50 m/s^2 on each axis (X, Y, and Z).